 Signed: Date:

 Name(print):.
 Job title:

-If the person with parental responsibility withdraws consent at any time during procedure, signature is required below, along with the reason for withdrawal.
+7. If the person with parental responsibility withdraws consent at any time during procedure, signature is required below, along with the reason for withdrawal.

 Reason:

-Signed (person with parental responsibility):
+Signed (person with parent al responsibility):

 Date: Time:

 Signed (radiographer):

 Date: Time:

+Appendix D.

-Appendix D. Exemplar initial skeletal survey check form
+Exemplar skeletal survey competency form

-Any hospital adopting these guidelines should ensure that they comply with their Employing organisation employer's policies and regulations - and should be endorsed accordingly.
+Any hospital adopting these guidelines should ensure that they comply with their employer's policies and regulations - and should be endorsed accordingly.